TheVaN4/GoDownloadPackages/README.md

+# Project state
+This project will be completely rewritten.
+In the current version, not all packages are downloaded.

 # GoDownloadPackages
 Download packages for Ubuntu, include all packages dependents (also take dependents for dependents pack etc).
 And you get all the packages you need to install.
 No "sudo" required.